ryan-munger/CMPT308_Database_Mgmt/Lab9/lab9_writeup.md

 **Players Table:**

-PlayerID → TeamID
+PlayerID → TeamID, DOB

-Reasoning: PlayerID, the primary key (which is also a foreign key referencing PID from the people table) uniquely identifies each player and what team they are on (nullable).
+Reasoning: PlayerID, the primary key (which is also a foreign key referencing PID from the people table) uniquely identifies each player, their age, and what team they are on (nullable).

 <br>